bwolmarans/struts-sysdig/README.md

 ![image](https://user-images.githubusercontent.com/4404271/153259381-52907b2b-ab78-4699-bde6-0cf7b35393a8.png)

-## There are sometimes holes.
-## This is nothing more than good old Kali struts poc rev shell in a k8s cluster.
+There are sometimes holes in our runtimes.
+This is nothing more than good old Kali struts poc rev shell in a k8s cluster.
 Simple.
-## Scroll down for a tldr GIF :-)

 ![image](https://user-images.githubusercontent.com/4404271/155650062-66a0d0e0-5091-4dd0-9eb9-cb125d21dddb.png)

-`Here's a bit of a reminder to myself for how I did this:`
+`Hints to get this working yourself:`

 git clone https://github.com/hook-s3c/apache-struts2-PoC
 cd apache-struts2-PoC/